 These Mini 'Carrot' Peppers are stuffed with a delicious cream cheese and herb filling!
-They are an easy and cute Easter appetizer that can be made ahead and served cold!
+They are an easy and cute Easter appetizer recipe that can be made ahead and served cold!

 A Cute & Easy Easter Appetizer